Uploading...

 Future Trends in the Translation Industry

-Globalisation and technological advances have impacted most business sectors, and the translation industry is no exception!
+Globalisation and technological advances have impacted most business sectors, and the translation industry is no exception.
 The translation industry is growing fast, both in demand for services and in service providers.
 For example, the annual value of the translation market has increased year on year and currently shows no signs of slowing down, surpassing £50 billion internationally in 2021.
 Due to globalisation, the demand for translation services is higher than ever, and the need for the translation of documents between multiple languages is more common.
 Additionally, the number of translators in the UK and internationally is also increasing.

 These positive trends mean the translation industry will become more competitive as translation agencies battle to decrease delivery times, whilst maintaining high quality and fair pricing.
 Subject matter expert (SME) translators will become increasingly important as the translation industry becomes more competitive.